joshuaskelly/vgio/quake/docs/fileformats/wad.md

 | 0x08   | 4      | int      | Directory Offset      | Offset of the directory from the start of the wad file. |

 ## Directory
-The directory is a sequence of directory entries.
+The directory is a consecutive sequence of directory entries.
 The size of the directory is given by ```Number of Entries * 0x20```.

 ### Note
 The directory is conventionally placed at the end of the pack file, but this is not a strict requirement.